Connecticut Civil Court Records

 What are Connecticut Civil Court Records?

 Connecticut Civil Court Records are composed of transcripts, pleadings, orders, testimonies, and all other records associated with a civil case trial.
-They're maintained by the Clerk of Court where the civil case was filed or heard.
-In compliance with state laws, members of the public may copy or inspect civil court records as long as they’re not marked as confidential by state statute or court order.
+They’re maintained by the Clerk of Court where the civil case was filed or heard.
+In compliance with state laws, state residents may copy or inspect civil court records as long as they’re not marked as confidential by state statute or court order.
 Examples of civil cases heard and decided by the Connecticut Civil Court include personal injury, automobile accidents, contract disputes, professional or product liability suits, and landlord-tenant disputes.
+Interested members of the public may find Colorado civil court records in the jurisdiction where the case was heard.

 Connecticut Civil Court System